 There is strong evidence to suggest that exercise can reduce pain, make us stronger for daily function, and enhance our quality of life.
 There is also research that indicates that physical activity can potentially maximize cancer treatment options (Schmitz et al, 2019).

-Even knowing this, we understand that it can be hard to adopt an exercise programme if you are dealing with fatigue and/or are in discomfort as a result of cancer treatment.
+Even knowing this, we understand that it can be hard to adopt an exercise program if you are dealing with fatigue and/or are in discomfort as a result of cancer treatment.

-That’s why a cancer physiotherapy expert, and a cancer nurse specialist and yoga instructor from Perci Health have put together this handy guide.
-In it, they outline safe forms of exercise that you can do during cancer treatment, explore the benefits of such physical activity and discuss strategies to keep you safe.
+That’s why a cancer physiotherapy expert, a cancer nurse specialist, and a yoga instructor from Perci Health have put together this handy guide.
+In it, they outline safe forms of exercise that you can do during cancer treatment, explore the benefits of such physical activity, and discuss strategies to keep you safe.

 Whether you want to begin exercising because you think it will improve your mood or you were very active before your treatment started and want to reintroduce workouts to your routine, these advice tops tips from the Perci Health professionals are sure to help get you started: